spdx/spdx-spec/chapters/package-information.md

 This field provides a place for recording the end of the support period for a package from the supplier.

-Table 39 — Metadata for the release date
+Table 39 — Metadata for the valid until date

 | Attribute | Value |
 | --------- | ----- |